Mori0x/Mori0x/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hey there!
 I'm passionate about programming and exploring the world of 3D technology.
-When I'm not immersed in coding, you might find me strumming on my electric guitar, seeking inspiration for my next project.

 ## Skills
 - Programming Languages: Python, JavaScript, SQL, TypeScript